retgits/wavefront-pod-inspector/README.md

 * **CLUSTER**: the Kubernetes cluster to look at (cannot contain wildcards)
 * **POD_NAME**: the pod name to inspect (cannot contain wildcards)
 * **API_TOKEN**: a Wavefront API token
+* **WAVEFRONT_VARIABLE** the name of the variable in GitLab CI to update when the Wavefront validation fails
+* **GITLAB_TOKEN** the GitLab API token

 There are two optional environment variables that can be set:

 * **TIME_LIMIT**: the duration in time from 'now' the metric data will be requested (must end with a qualifier like `s`, `m`, or `h`.
 Defaults to `30s`)
 * **THRESHOLD**: the threshold setting, above which an alert is printed (defaults to `1`)

+The app also relies on the existence of `CI_PROJECT_NAME`, coming from the default environment variables set by the GitLab CI runner

 To run the app as a standalone executable, using all the above settings: